kadak25/Enuygun-Bootcamp-EndingProject/readme.md

 # Ending Project for Enuygun Test Automation Bootcamp

 With this project automated a few test for Enuygun flight tickets.
-Used Allure for reporting.
+Used Allure for reporting and Log4j for logging.
 - Examples for tests ;
 - User gives an origin and target input,
 - User gives departure and return date,